 In order to get the Ireland Golden Visa, you must invest one million euros into an investment fund.
 You can remove the funds after five years.
 This amount is much higher than the Portugal Golden Visa, but there are a couple of benefits.

-If you are not interested in citizenship, and only in a residency permit that allows you to move and work anywhere in the EU, you only have to spend one day a year in Ireland.
+If you are not interested in citizenship, and only have a residency permit that allows you to move and work anywhere in the EU, you only have to spend one day a year in Ireland.

 While Ireland is a part of the EU, it also shares a Common Travel Area with the UK.
 This means that you get access to a country that other EU passports can’t give you access to.
 If you have professional dealings in the UK or you are interested in spending part of your year there, then an Irish Golden Visa might be a good choice.